-The aluminum camera rods appended to the sides of the hull will serve as a pseudo-frame for mounting the thrusters, adding dead weight, and attaching other various components deemed necessary upon testing, presently and in the future.
-Each full length 15mm black aluminum alloy rod is a compilation of one 16-inch and one 4-inch rod, threaded together to achieve a total length of 20-inches.
-Alternatively, one 16-inch rod paired with one 6-inch, 15mm rod may be used to achieve a total length of 22 inches, if deemed necessary.
-Each rod is positioned around the hull, using the pre-defined slots around the endcaps for alignment.
-The rod clamps aid in this endeavor, securing the rods in place to prevent sliding.
+The aluminum camera rods appended to the sides of the hull will serve as retrofittable frame for mounting the thrusters, adding dead weight, and other various components deemed necessary upon testing, presently and in the future.
+Each 15mm (diameter) black aluminum alloy rod is a compilation of one 16-inch and one 4-inch rod, threaded together to achieve a total length of 20-inches.
+Each rod is positioned around the hull, using the predefined slots around the endcaps for alignment.
+The rod clamps aid in this endeavor, securing the rods in place to prevent sliding and also making the end caps tightly shut.